struongest1/web-development-bootcamp/04-programming-fundamentals-part-2/student/lesson/README.md

 // To add something to an array, use the `push` method testArray.push(4) // => [1, 2, 3, 4]

-// To remove the last member of the array, use the `pop` method testArray.pop() // => [1, 2, 3]
+// To remove the last element of the array, use the `pop` method testArray.pop() // => [1, 2, 3]

 // To remove and return the first memeber of the array, use the `shift` method